+Proposed Amendment

 4 CSR 240-20.065 Net Metering

-PURPOSE: This rule implements the Net Metering and Easy Connection Act (section 386.890, RSMo Supp.
-2008) and establishes standards for interconnection of qualified net metering units (generating capacity of one hundred kilowatts (100 kW) or less) with distribution systems of electric utilities.
+PURPOSE: This amendment modifies standards for interconnection of qualified net metering units (generating capacity of one hundred kilowatts (100 kW) or less) with distribution systems of electric utilities to accommodate changes as a result of HB 142, 97th General Assembly and to provide clarity on issues that have been identified since implementation of the rule in X.

 (1) Definitions.